Data Strategy for Healthcare Systems

 - Make sure to include Compliance, Security, Privacy and Business Continuity/Disaster Recovery as mission-critical elements of your plan, never as afterthoughts.
 Don’t be the health system that’s down for three days and operating on paper because a cyberattack or natural disaster hit and you lacked adequate continuity strategies.
 Our team of advisors can leverage experience from across industries to make sure you’re prepared for threats and unexpected events from all angles.

 - Be sure all of your inputs are secure!
 Medical devices and the expanding “IoT of Healthcare” create increased attack vectors that cyber criminals are actively looking to exploit.
 Secure your endpoints and data sources—not just data that is at rest or in transit.
-Our Cybersecurity Advisors at WWT can make sure your security fabric has the right processes and technology in place for those critical jobs.
+Our cybersecurity advisers can make sure your security fabric has the right processes and technology in place for those critical jobs.

 - Your data architecture must also be able to support the ever-increasing number of data sources and types produced by the IoT of Healthcare.
 Examples include increasingly important images, video and sensor data from medical devices and other connected technology.
-WWT can help your health system leverage our Advanced Technology Center (ATC) to select data infrastructure that meets your defined objectives by letting you easily compare alternative solutions, simulate real workloads on-site or virtually, perform stress tests and develop proofs of concept.
+Use our ATC Lab Services to select data infrastructure that meets your defined objectives by letting you easily compare alternative solutions, simulate real workloads on-site or virtually, perform stress tests and develop proofs of concept.

 - As more data become available from sensors and smart devices, you need a hardware-to-software integration strategy that allows you to meaningfully leverage captured data.
 WWT's Application Services team of software engineers and developers are hardware-to-software integration experts with experience in healthcare and many other industries.